Community organizers share struggles and successes in reducing gas-powered leafblower noise

 David Sykes (26:01):

 Should add to this, by the way, that historically, over the last roughly a hundred years, there’s been a deliberate effort on the part of the engineering community to establish one metric for measuring noise.
 And that’s the decibel rating.
 Even though they themselves understand that in a decibel rating, it doesn’t tell you much.
 Only to turn around and handle the decibel scale to regulators and industry sources.
 They begin to use it in their own defense.
 And that’s exactly what happened with the outdoor landscape equipment.
 People basically said, “okay, 65 decibels is the same.”
-When in fact they know it isn’t the same, but you have to use other metrics and there are other metrics available.
+When in fact they know it isn’t the same, but you have to use other metrics.
+And there are other metrics available.
 It’s not that decibels is the only way to measure noise, but in the simplistic kind of arguments, it’s kind of like telling somebody that their temperature is the only thing that matters about their health.

 David Sykes (26:45):